objcio/articles/2014-12-10-debugging-checklist.md

 ### Retaining Objects

 When you use Interface Builder, you need to make sure that your object graph that you load from a nib file stays retained.
 There are [good pointers on this by Apple](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/LoadingResources/CocoaNibs/CocoaNibs.html#//apple_ref/doc/uid/10000051i-CH4-SW6).
 Be sure to read that section and follow the advice, otherwise your objects might either disappear underneath you, or get over-retained.
-There are differences between plain xib files and Storyboards; be sure to account for that.
+There are differences between plain XIB files and Storyboards; be sure to account for that.

 ### View Lifecycle